• Home

 How-to-paint-a-key-hole-on-furniture

-Each drawer has a key hole that has been painted over previously.
-I tried to strip the paint off of them, but the metal did not look good so I decided to paint each one to create a metal look with brass colored paint.
+On my dresser, both top drawers had a key hole that has been painted over previously.
+I tried to strip the paint off of them, but the metal did not look very nice, so I decided to paint each one to create a metal look with brass colored paint.

 How to paint wood furniture to look like metal